-Lundin Law PC, a shareholder rights firm, announces a class action lawsuit against Anadarko Petroleum Corporation (“Anadarko” or the “Company”) (APC) concerning possible violations of federal securities laws between February 17, 2016 through May 2, 2017 inclusive (the “Class Period”).
-Investors who purchased or otherwise acquired shares during the Class Period should contact the firm in advance of the July 3, 2017 lead plaintiff motion deadline.
+LOS ANGELES, CA / ACCESSWIRE / June 9, 2017 / Lundin Law PC, a shareholder rights firm, announces a class action lawsuit against Dick's Sporting Goods, Inc. ("Dick's" or the "Company") (DKS) regarding possible violations of federal securities laws between March 7, 2017 and May 15, 2017 inclusive (the "Class Period").
+Investors who purchased or otherwise acquired shares during the Class Period should contact the firm prior to the July 17, 2017 lead plaintiff motion deadline.

 To participate in this class action lawsuit, click here.

-According to the Complaint, throughout the Class Period, Anadarko made false and misleading statements and/or failed to disclose: that the Company’s maintenance and safety protocols concerning certain of its vertical wells were inadequate; that due to those shortcomings, these wells were at an increased risk of explosion; and that as a result of the above, Anadarko’s public statements were materially false and misleading at all relevant times.
+According to the Complaint, throughout the Class Period, Dick's made false and/or misleading statements and/or failed to disclose: that the Company overstated its adjusted EBITDA amounts; that Dick's lacked effective internal controls; and that as a result of the above, the Company's public statements were materially false and misleading at all relevant times.

-Lundin Law PC was established by Brian Lundin, a securities litigator based in Los Angeles dedicated to upholding shareholders’ rights.
+Lundin Law PC was established by Brian Lundin, a securities litigator based in Los Angeles dedicated to upholding the rights of shareholders.

 This press release may be considered Attorney Advertising in some jurisdictions under the applicable law and rules of ethics.